 In preparing this Report and making some of the comments contained in the Report, the Receiver has been provided with unaudited financial and other information from a variety of sources.
 While the Receiver has no reason to believe that such information is not materially correct, readers should note that the Receiver has not formally audited or reviewed such information.
 In this Report nothing of a material nature is believed to turn on the information not otherwise audited or reviewed for accuracy.

-All capitalized terms used herein and not otherwise defined are as defined in the Fourth, Fifth and Sixth Reports.
+All capitalized terms used herein and not otherwise defined are as defined in the Fourth Report, the Fifth Report, the Sixth Report, the Seventh Report and the Eighth Report.